 Cookies – You can use chocolate chip cookies, peanut butter cookies, red velvet, etc. Feel free to use any flavor of cookie you would like.

-Frosting – Now, I used a classic white frosting.
+Frosting – Now, I used a classic white icing.
 But consider changing up the frosting if you want.
-Add in almond extract, add color to the frosting, etc. Feel free to have fun with it.
+Add in vanilla extract, and almond extract, add color to the frosting, etc. Feel free to have fun with it.
 You could also color some of the frosting and pipe on a design instead of candies.
+Now you can use white royal icing for a hard set-top.
+Just make sure you decorate the cookies quickly as royal icing sets hard.
+Have all items ready on your work surface to decorate one cookie at a time.

-Colored Candies – Instead of M&M’s you can use Skittles, Sixlets, or another candy coated sweets.
-You can also use any colors of candies you want.
+Colored Candies – Instead of M&M’s you can use Skittles, Sixlets, or other candy-coated sweets.
+You can also use any color of candies you want.
 I did green but feel free to try out different colors to alter the look of your cookies!
+You can even buy holly leaves that are sprinkles or red cinnamon candies to use to decorate the wreath Christmas cookies.
+Look around at your store to find fun items.

 Storing Cookies